isamplesorg/vocabularies/README.md

 # vocabularies

-Vocabularies for categorization of physical samples
+Vocabularies for categorization of physical samples.